 Read the full evaluation report her

-Our main task was to evaluate whether the two manuals, on which the pilot programme was built, contributed to strengthening the personal and professional abilities among the participating school leaders and teachers in regard to handling controversial issues and thereby their ability to create safe learning spaces and school environments.
+Our main task was to evaluate whether the two manuals, developed by the Council of Europe, which the pilot project tested, contributed to the strengthening of personal and professional abilities among the participating school leaders and teachers in regard to handling controversial issues and thereby their ability to create safe learning spaces and school environments.

 |In 2017 The European Wergeland Centre lead a pilot programme for school leaders and teachers based on the manuals ‘Teaching Controversial Issues’ and ‘Managing Controversy’ from the Nordic Council of Ministers.
 The pilot was a part of the Nordic Council of Ministers’ programme ‘Democracy, Inclusion and Security.